josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🕸️_World_Webs/🇬🇧_why_the_uk_is_in_the_falklands.md

 - A group of islands in the South Atlantic
 - Approximately 500 km east of Argentina
 - Home to a population of around 3,500 people
+- Very close to the penguins; bespoke conservation and scientific research exists accordingly

 They are classified as a **British Overseas Territory**, a constitutional category used by the United Kingdom for certain self-governing territories under its sovereignty.

+The UK has more BOTs in treaty with the UK, than is often fully appreciated.
+The class-specific relationship with movement and use of these territories often underpins how much voters may invest in policies which impact the entire territorial portfolio.
+Each has a unique history and determination of the land and people is unique to each.

 ---